Cathedral of the Immaculate Conception (Burlington, Vermont)

 The Cathedral of the Immaculate Conception in Burlington, Vermont, United States, was the former cathedral church of the Catholic Diocese of Burlington.
 The building was located at 20 Pine Street with grounds bounded by Pearl, St. Paul and Cherry Streets.
 In 2018, it was announced that the building would no longer serve as a Catholic church.
-After sitting vacant, and listed for sale, the diocese sought and received a permit for its demolition, which began in 2025.
-The Church was demolished in September 2025.
+After sitting vacant, and listed for sale, the diocese sought and received a permit for its demolition, which was carried out between June and September 2025.